 - Rinse the dried rice thoroughly before cooking to wash away the starch.

 - Bring the dried rice to a boil in a large pot of water.

 - Cook until soft, then drain off the excess water.

 - Allow the rice to cool to around 130 F (60 C).

-- Cover with water (as needed), then close the lid to keep the moisture in while fermenting.
+- Cover with water (about 1/2 cup, as needed), then secure the lid to keep the moisture in while fermenting.
 It doesn’t release CO2 like other ferments so you don’t need to worry about building up pressure.

 - Incubate at 130 F (60 C) for up to 16 hours.
 See notes for advice on how to incubate.